andrew-jacobs/dev65/README.md

 The linkers supports several output formats including hex, Intel hex, binary, S19, S28 and S37.
 Like the assembler its quite easy to add other formats.

-The object modules and libaries are actually XML files under covers.
+The object modules and libaries are actually XML files under the covers.
 I had intended to pass it through a ZIP compression but never got round to it and now disks are so big it hardly seems worth it.